Manigit22/mani/README.md

 ##RETURN VALUE
 	On success (at least one signal was sent), zero is returned.
 On error, -1 is returned.

+##USAGE
+run make command
+	$make <filename>
+	./<filename the process which we want to kill>
+	$make <filename>
+	./<filename><pid of process which we want to kill must be alive>
+	fail: pid of process failed to kill
+	success: pid of process will be killed

 4.#Small and capital characters in thread